A Spartan Warrior versus a Roman Legionnaire.

 It was standard practice for a noble son of Sparta to be taken away from his family at the age of eight.
 He would then be brutalized by his peers and turned into a Spartan warrior through years of exhaustive training.
 This tough-love approach is effectively a basic form of eugenics policy, only the strongest will survive and they would be expected to continue Sparta's mighty military exploits.

-By the time the young Spartan has reached the age of 18 he has learnt to fight, to win and to die honourable like a true Spartan.
+By the time the young Spartan has reached the age of eighteen, he had learned to fight, to win and to die honourable like a true Spartan.
 After constant drills by their superiors, the Spartan youth had become a fine tuned killing machine ready for battle.
 The youth would have been taught of Sparta's heroes and he was instructed never to surrender, and never back down from the fight.
-By the time his schooling is completed he would have survived in the wilderness and would have killed a member of the Messenian Helot slave class.
+By the time his schooling was completed.
+He would have survived in the wilderness and would have killed a member of the Messenian helot slave class.
 This murder served a two fold purpose, firstly it culled the number of rebellious young slaves.
 And secondly it gave the Spartan youth a taste of bloodshed, which would accompany him until his own death.